• Skip to primary navigation

 • ⅛ teaspoon salt

-• 24 roasted salted almonds to top cookies (or use any type of almond you like)
+• 24 roasted salted almonds to top cookies (note 2)

 Instructions

 1. Set an oven rack in the center position.
 Preheat oven to 350ºF.
-Lightly oil a baking sheet.
+Line a baking sheet with parchment paper.

 2. Put almonds in the bowl of a food processor fitted with the chopping blade.
 Process for 15-20 seconds or until they are finely ground.
 Add the sugar, egg, lemon and salt to the bowl of the food processor and pulse 20-25 times, until the mixture becomes sticky and holds together.

-3. Make 24 dough balls.
-Pull out about a tablespoon of dough at a time.
-Squeeze it and roll it.
-Spread balls out evenly on prepared baking sheet.
-Press a whole roasted almond down into the center of each cookie.
+3. To form the cookies, pull out about a tablespoon of dough at a time.
+Squeeze it in your hand and then roll it into a ball and place it on the prepared baking sheet.
+Repeat with the rest of the dough.
+You should get about 24 balls.
+Gently press a whole roasted almond down into the center of each ball.

 • Prep Time: 10 mins